KTH/devops-course/contributions/essay/isacha/README.md

 The question to be answered from this essay:

-- What are the best CI-tools for a software project?
+- How does CI contribute to a software project?
 And how can CI increase business performance?

 Structure idea of essay: